 About Timeshares

-Before diving into timeshare scams, let’s set the foundation with defining a timeshare.
-Simply put, a timeshare is a resort or vacation property split into a shared or fractional ownership.
-Typically, timeshares are divided into weekly increments and associated with large resort developers like Disney, Marriott, and Hilton.
+Before diving into timeshare scams, let’s set the foundation by defining what a timeshare is.
+Simply put, a timeshare is a resort or vacation property split into shared or fractional ownership.
+Typically, timeshares are divided into weekly increments or given a point value and associated with large resort developers like Disney, Marriott, and Hilton.
 Essentially, a timeshare is a shared vacation property and may or may not include an interest in real property.

 So, now that we have the gist of what a timeshare is, let’s talk about the elephant in the room: Are timeshares a scam?